 The Living Well: Art of Self Care Retreat for HCPs provides you with an opportunity to learn simple practices that can enhance physical, mental, spiritual and social well-being.
 By the end of the retreat, you will be equipped with specific techniques that can be practiced daily.
 This retreat is also designed to provide physicians and allied health professionals with an update on the latest research in yoga, breathing practices and meditation and their therapeutic applications, including benefits and risks.

-* Sri Sri Yoga® A restorative practice of yoga including asanas such as “Padma-Sadhana®”, Sukshma Vyayam (Subtle Yoga), Sun-salutation, Yoga-Nidra and yogic wisdom.
+- Sri Sri Yoga® A restorative practice of yoga including asanas such as Padma Sadhana, Sukshma Vyayam, Sun-salutation, yoga nidra, and yogic wisdom.
 A holistic way to integrate and energize body, mind, breath and spirit.

-The course is taught over 5 days with total 30 hours (30 hours onsite, followed by an OPTIONAL 2 hours follow-up session after 1-2 weeks either in person or online) The CME certificates are provided upon completion of the program.
+The course is taught over 5 days with total 30 hours (30 hours onsite, followed by an OPTIONAL 2-hour follow-up session after 1–2 weeks, either in person or online.)
+The CME certificates are provided upon completion of the program.
 Participation in all sessions of the program is mandatory for CME Certificate.

 A FREE 2-hour “Pre-Session Introductions to the Living Well Programs” as well as a 2-hour “Post-Session Follow-up to the Living Well Programs” is offered at specific times and venues, before and after the CME Activity respectively.
 These sessions are also approved to provide 1.5 Continuing Education Credits.
 For the schedule please contact the program coordinator.